xperthut/HYPPO-X/README.md

     */
 }
 ```
-8. Run `Homology/src/Barcode.java` file to generate barcode.
+8. Install any opensource Java editor (e.g. [Netbeans](https://netbeans.org/), [Eclipse](https://eclipse.org/), etc), create an empty project.
+Add `Homology/src/Barcode.java` file to the source folder of your project and add `Javaplex` jar as an external library.
+Run your project to generate barcode.
+The output of this project is barcode image.
 Open all the barcode images.
 For each barcode image, identify the overlapping value (along X axis) after which the barcode line persists.
 Pick the maximum overlapping value among all the identified persistent overlapping value from all barcode images.
 For instance, for below two barcode images (dimension-0 and dimension-1), we chose `46%` overlapping.
 We doubled the overlapping value `((2X46)/100=0.92)` and use it for constaint `OVERLAP` in `config.h` file of our `C++` project.
 ![Barcode Image](https://github.com/xperthut/HYPPOX/blob/master/images/barcode.jpg)

 9. Unset barcode flag `PRINT_BARCODE`